cbielow/PTXQC/inst/dragNdrop/README.md

    Start the R GUI (64bit!) and execute the following commands to install the `PTXQC` package (dependencies are installed automatically).

 You can grab PTXQC from either [CRAN](https://cran.r-project.org/web/packages/PTXQC/index.html) *or* [GitHub](https://github.com/cbielow/PTXQC#installation).
 GitHub installation will give you the latest package; the CRAN version might be a little older, but is faster to install.
-Check the [NEWS][News_File] for CRAN submissions and version.
+Check the [NEWS][News_File] file for CRAN submissions and version.
 > For the code blocks below: Run **each line** separately in your R console, i.e. do not copy and paste the whole block.
 > If an error should occur, this allows to track it down more easily.
-See [FAQ - Installation] [Ref_VignFAQ]
+See [FAQ - Installation][Ref_VignFAQ]
 > how to resolve them.

     ## CRAN